KASTEL-SCBS/PCM2Java4Key/README.md

 See also [PCM2Prolog](https://github.com/KASTEL-SCBS/PCM2Prolog) for analysing the confidentiality of data flows in architecture models using a superset of the confidentiality specification for verification.

 ## Development
+Currently, the only way to install PCM2Java4KeY is to compile its Eclipse plug-ins in the same way as if you would change or extend the implementation (an Eclipse-update site will follow).
+The set up involves three steps in which you prepare an Eclipse IDE, import the plug-in code, and run a new Eclipse that has the plug-ins installed.
 ### Prepare Development Eclipse
 If you already have set up an Eclipse for [PCM2Prolog](https://github.com/KASTEL-SCBS/PCM2JProlog), then you can directly reuse and skip the following preparation, but we recommend to create a new empty workspace for PCM2Java4KeY.
 * Download and run a clean [**Neon2** Release of the **Eclipse** IDE for Java and **DSL Developers*](https://www.eclipse.org/downloads/packages/eclipse-ide-java-and-dsl-developers/neon2).
 Do not use another Eclipse Package, i.e. also not the one for Java developers.